LLMs and the Human Condition: Artificial Intelligence - a history

-Computers are good at this kind of syntactic symbol manipulation, and between that and Schank's observation that it is hard to think of a thousand things you know a hundred things about, this kind of reasoning formed the basis of thinking about computers and meaning.
+Computers are good at this kind of syntactic symbol manipulation, and between that and the observation that it is hard to think of a thousand things you know a hundred things about, this kind of reasoning formed the basis of thinking about computers and meaning.
 Today a spreadsheet is a great way to automate reasoning about some things but it turns out there is a wide range of tasks that fail when handled this way.
 Counting apples in a box might seem easy, but a box might have 15 apples in it according to Waitrose, 25 according to Aldi, and a horse would eat the lot no matter how many are rotten.
 Modelling the world with referential symbols is hard because the referent can change.
 If the idea is to map a room before you vacuum it, cats and people tend move and re-set the model.
 In the early days of robot football the machines would wait for the ball to stop before deciding what to do.
 Air traffic control has a similar problem.
-At the time of writing aircraft have been grounded while air traffic controllers sort out why an aircraft, identified by flight number, occurred in two locations.
+At the time of writing aircraft have been grounded while air traffic controllers sort out why an aircraft, represented by a flight number, occurred in two locations.
 There is something wrong with the system's representation of the state of the world.
-The feeling in the late 1980s was that no matter how powerful computers might become in the future, simply getting the data for symbolic representations was going to be problematic.
-There were projects set up to encode all the data in the world, the CYC project~\cite{cyc} being the most explicit, but perhaps there was a better way.
+There were projects set up to formally encode all the data in the world, the CYC project~\cite{cyc} being the most explicit.
+The feeling in the late 1980s was that no matter how powerful computers might become in the future, simply getting the data for symbolic representations was going to be problematic, but perhaps there was a better way.

 Rather than using sense-data to form a representation of the world, then reasoning about it before acting, functional systems could be built by connecting sensing to acting.
 Roomba vacuum cleaners do a random walk of a room to clean it and avoid chairs (and cats) by touching them and turning away.
 Since 1990 there has been a glacial shift in the computer science collective understanding of the problem and today there is wide spread acknowledgement~\cite{wooldridge23} that the nature of intelligence is inseparably linked to our embodiment in the world.